haresfaiez/haresfaiez.github.io/_drafts/how-virtual-dom-works.md

-Many web applications now are concieved as an aggregation of components.
+Many web applications, now, are concieved as an aggregation of components.
-Each component owns a part of the web page.
+Each component owns a part of the screen.
 Components are rarely static.
-They change their style, content, and even their structure.
+They change style, content, and structure.

-React is designed such that the views of components are immutable.
+React is designed such that the view associated with each component is immutable.
-From a library client perspective, when something needs to change inside a component, the library creates the new view of the component, it removes the old view of that component from the page, and it puts the new view in.
+When something changes in a component, the library removes the old view from the page, creates a new view for the component, and puts the new view in.
-If we apply these operations directly to the DOM, a decrease on the performance of the web application becomes inevitable.
+When applied direclty to the DOM, the first and the last operation incurs a significant cost.
-In fact, each one of these causes the browser to redraw the whole page.
+In fact, each of these causes the browser to redraw the whole page.

 One solution to cope with that cost is the virtual DOM.
-"virtual-dom" is an implementation of a collection of ideas that allows us to be generous with changing the structure of the document while relying on the library to optimize changes to the original DOM.
+Virtual DOM allows us to be generous with regard to changing the structure of the document while optimizing the modification of the primitive DOM.

-Here, I will try to dig inside "virtual-dom", an impelemntation of the virtual DOM.
-I will try to go through the implementation of the "diff" algorithm that generate the patches and the algorithm that applies the patches to the initial structure.

-A "virtual-dom" based application uses the "virtual-dom" API to modify the structure of the document.
+A virtual DOM-based application uses the virtual DOM API to modify the structure of the document.

+I use "primitive DOM", here, when I talk about the real DOM (the one used by the browser to display the page) and "virtual DOM" when I talk about the structure represented by "virtual-dom".

 To update the document:
-	* Create the result structure
+	* Create the virtual DOM of the result structure
-	* Find a set of atomic operations (patches) that transforms the initial structure into the result structure
+	* Find the set of atomic operations (patches) that transforms the initial primitive DOM into a result primitive DOM structure
-	* Apply the patches to the existing structure
+	* Apply the patches to the existing primitive DOM

-I will use "primitive DOM" when I talk about the real DOM (the one used by the browser to display the page) and "virtual DOM" when I talk about a structure represented by "virtual-dom".
+I will try to dig inside "virtual-dom", an impelemntation of the virtual DOM.
+I will go through the implementation of the "diff" module that generates a set of patches and the "patch" module that applies the patches to the initial structure.

 There are two principal operations:

   * **Diff**
-  The "diff" algorithm takes two virtual dom elements (the initial and the result, I will call them the source and the destination) and produces a set of patches.
+  The "diff" module takes two virtual dom elements (the initial and the result, I call them the source and the destination) and produces a set of patches.

-  The output of this operation is a Json object containing the former virtual DOM root element and the array of patches (the differences that, when applied in order, gives the latter virtual DOM).
+  The output of this operation is a Json object containing the source virtual DOM element and the array of patches (the differences that, when applied in order, transforms the source to the destination).
+  A virtual DOM element may have properties and children.

   ```
   Diff = {
    source : VDom,
-   patches: Patch[]
+   patches: Transformation[]
   }
   ```
-  The keys below the 'a' key are numbers, and the value of each key is a diff or a set of diffs.
-  While building the diff output, we increment the index when:
-    * we remove a child widget (index + 1)
-    * we remove a child with direct(non-descendent) hooks (index + 1)
-	* we insert a node from b
-	* we analyse a child node

-  Each patch in the result has a type.
-  I will go through the possible types one by one.
+  There are 6+1 types of transformations:
     *Text*
+	This is used when the second element is a text.
+	When we compare any source element to a text element, we remove the whole source and we put the destination text instead.

 	*Node*
+	This is used to insert a new node, when the destination element is a node.
+	A node element might contains properties and children.
+	So, when the source element node and the destination element node are different or the source is not a node at all, we use this transformation.
+	When the source root element and the destination root element are the same, we go on and look at the difference between their properties and children.
+	A *Node* transformation does not allow the replacement of a source node by a destination node.
+It just append a node.
+	We use a collection of *Remove* transformations and one *Node* transformation if we need to replace a source node with a different destination node.

 	*Remove*
-    Some edge-cases exists while removing a branch(a sub-tree), a VDom element as we need a reference to all widget elements (to remove safely in the patch operation, because widgets have a destroy function):
-      * a widget/text element is removed with a single remove command
-  	* a node needs to be cleared first, clear means:
-  	  * record a remove command for each widget child
-  	  * record a thunk command for each thunk child
-  	  * record a props command with undefined hook keys for each sub-[sub-]element with hooks

-      NB: note that for each command record, the index is incremented
+	You might be wondering why we need multiple *Remove* transformations when we need to replace one node with another.
+	One *Remove* transformation is needed to destroy an element and its children.
+	But, when the source element contains some widget elements somewhere between its children, one *Remove* transformation per widget is required.
+	Indeed, a widget element is destroyed by calling their "destroy" method.

 	*Insert*

-	*Reorder*
+	This transformation is used when we have a destination Virtual DOM element, but no source Virtual DOM element.
+	The subject of the insertion can be a node, a text, or a widget.
+	The difference between the effect of *Insert* and other transformations such as *Node*, *Text*, and *Widget* is in the effect during the patch phase.
+	*Insert* trigger in an "domParent.appendChild" while others calls for a "domParent.replaceElement", taking the former element into account.

+	*Order*
+	To understand what *Order* means, we need to take a look at the piece of code responsible for calculating the difference between the children of two similar elements.
+	A source element and a destination element are considered the same if both have the same tagname, key, and namespace.****
+	Here are two facts about the implementation:
+	  * A virtual DOM element, as is a primitive DOM element, is a tree.
+	    Physically, "virtual-dom" puts the children of an element in an array inside the element data structure.
+	  * Some elements have a key that identify each element globally.
+When we modify an element with some children that have keys, we need to compare the children with the same key against each other when we calculate the difference.
+	The difference between the children of two elements is calculated by iterating over each children array and comparing the elements with the same indexes in the two arrays.
+	In order to compare two elements with the same key with each other, we need them at the same index.
+Hence, we change the order of the destination element children and we add the operations that transform the reordered arrays to the given destination element array as an *Order* transformation.
+	Here is an example: ****

 	*Props*
+    When the source and the destination elements are similar -that is it, they have the same tagname, namespace, and key, we compare the properties in addition to their children.
     For the difference between two props, we put *Updated* when:
       * the former and the new node have properties with different value
   	* both are object, but with different *.__proto__
   	* the new value is a hook
   	* the difference between the former and the new object as a value if the new is not a hook and the two objects have the same prototype

-    When the former and new node have the same tagname, namespace, and key, we compare the properties (Props command) and the children.

 	*Widget*
+	This is used when the destination element is a widget.

     *Thunk*
+	This type is handled differently.
+Indeed, ...
 	This used to take control over the diff calculation of two elements.
+	*Remove* could be used on all element types except *Thunk*.

   ```